The Labours of Hercules: The Stymphalean Birds

 Harold Waring, an under-secretary of state at age 30, is enjoying a holiday in the country of Herzoslovakia at a hotel by the side of Lake Stempka.
 The only other English people there are an elderly woman, Mrs Rice, and her married daughter, Mrs Elsie Clayton.
-Two other women cause Harold a moment of disquiet.
-He first sees them as they come up a path from the lake to the hotel.
-They are dressed in flapping cloaks, have hooked noses and long fingernails and bring to Harold's mind an image of evil birds of prey.
+Two other guests, older women, cause Harold a moment of disquiet when he first sees them as they come up a path from the lake to the hotel: they are dressed in flapping cloaks, have hooked noses, expressionless faces, and bring to Harold's mind an image of birds of ill omen.

-Chatting to Mrs Rice, Harold finds out that her daughter is not widowed, as he supposed, but is in an abusive marriage.
+Chatting to Mrs Rice, Harold finds out that her daughter is not widowed, as he had supposed, but is in an abusive marriage.
 Her husband, Philip, drinks, is insanely jealous and has a vicious temper.
-Her daughter's character is slowly being destroyed by this relationship.
-Mrs Rice has also found out from the hotel concierge that the two evil looking women are Polish sisters.
+Her daughter's peace of mind is slowly being destroyed by this relationship.
+Mrs Rice has also found out from the hotel concierge that the two evil-looking women are Polish sisters.

 One morning, Harold finds Elsie sitting on a log in the woods, crying about the state of her life.
 He comforts her and, as he escorts her back to the hotel, they come across one of the Polish women.
 He wonders how much she saw.
 That evening, Elsie bursts into Harold's room.
 Her husband has arrived at the hotel unexpectedly and is in a terrible rage.
 At that moment, Philip Clayton runs in.
 He is carrying a spanner and screams at Elsie, accusing her of having an affair just as one of the Polish women had told him.
 He chases Elsie out of Harold's room and back to her own.
 Harold runs after him and is in time to see Elsie throw a paperweight at her husband in self-defence.
 He falls to the ground and Elsie begs Harold to leave them before he gets himself into trouble.
 Half an hour later, Mrs Rice joins Harold and tells him that Philip is dead, killed by the blow.